-In order to start working in Estrada, you will need to know the URL of the Web site that you will be authoring, the location of the secret button on your site's template or the authoring entrance 6

-URL, your login name, and your password.
-Contact your Estrada site administrator or training supervisor for this information.
+In order to start working in Estrada, you will need to know the URL of the Web site that you will be authoring, the location of the secret button, your login name, and your password.
+Your Estrada site administrator or training supervisor should have this information.